 Our years of R&D to find a REACH and RoHS compliant carnauba wax mold release alternative led us to an industry disrupting break-through: epoxidized silicone mold release spray.
 This special formulation of epoxy and polyether modified dimethylsiloxane has open-chains, like little fingers, that bond very well with epoxies.
 This insight became clear to us after we reconized that the Epoxidized Silicone Dow Corning Toray SF-8421-EG Fluid was also an epoxidized silicone.
 CAPLINQ suppplies this material to epoxy mold compound manufacturers who use this as the internal release agent for their own brands of epoxy molding compounds.

 This means that, unlike normal silicones which are chemically incompatible with epoxies and silicones, it has incredibly high compatibility with silicones and epoxies.
 It’s also cheaper than carnauba wax mold release sprays, coming in at a fraction of MJ Gordon’s 909C’s price.

-Our LinqSil™ Mold release spray series, is fully compatible with epoxy, epoxy mold compounds, polyurethane, polyester resins, EPDM, nitrile, thermoplastics and flexible or rigid integral foam products.
+Our LinqSil™ Mold release spray series, is fully compatible with thermoplastics including epoxy, epoxy mold compounds, polyurethane, polyester resins, EPDM, nitrile, and flexible or rigid integral foam products.
 Because of its high compatibility, high release performance, and high-temperature resistance (successful in applications running as hot as 200°C), it is fast becoming the industry standard mold release for the semiconductor device industry.

 Another keen area of interest for CAPLINQ was finding a carnauba wax based mold release spray that, unlike Gordon’s 909C, is fully compatible with REACH and RoHS.
 We tried developing many of our own formulations.
 We worked with lab after lab to develop formulation after formulation but found nothing that could meet our standards for quality.